Promhills Cabins

 How many people can stay in a cabin?

-All our cabins are designed for couples, they all have one queen size bed and accommodate a maximum of 2 people in each, no additional babies or children permitted.
+Our Studio and One Bedroom cabins are designed for couples, they all have one queen size bed and accommodate a maximum of 2 people in each, no additional babies or children permitted.
+The two-bedroom cottage can sleep a maximum of 4 adults in two queen size beds (no babies or children permitted).
 We are legally bound by the conditions of our accommodation providers license which governs the number of people that can stay in each cabin and on the property at any one time so legally we can not exceed this.
 Arriving with more people than you have booked for (including babies/children) will result in your reservation being instantly cancelled, without refund and everyone in your group will be denied entry and asked to leave immediately.
 You will then need to seek accommodation elsewhere.
-We face possibility of large fines and jail time if we exceed our maximum occupancy permits, we are sorry, but we will not break the law to accommodate you if you have falsified your booking and arrive with more people than you have booked for.
+We face possibility of large fines if we exceed our maximum occupancy permits, we are sorry, but we will not break the law to accommodate you if you have falsified your booking and arrive with more people than you have booked for.

 What does the Yanakie General Store sell and what are their opening hours?